Life can often feel like it’s go, go, go. Sometimes, we need to hit pause.

 - Five Fingers: Inhale and count to five with your fingers opening; exhale and count down closing one finger at a time.
 Working with younger kids?
 You can modify this breath by simply having them breathe in as they open a fist, and exhale as they close a fist.

-- Belly-Ride Breath: Laying down, place a small stuffed animal, other prop, or hand over your belly.
+- Belly-Ride Breath: Laying down, place a small stuffed animal, another prop, or hand over your belly.
 Then, take several deep breaths while focusing on the movement of the prop.
 Five deep breaths should do the trick!

 - Hot Chocolate or Soup: Imagining a cup of hot chocolate or bowl of delicious soup, take a deep breath of the smell in, and blow out to cool the liquid.